SwanstromLab/Primer_ID_template_consensus/README.md

-# Primer ID Template Consensus Sequence Creator
+# Primer ID Template Consensus Sequence Pipeline
 RUBY Script to creat Primer ID tempalate consensus from raw MiSeq fastq files

+#Version 1.32-24JAN2016

+	1. Adapted to TCS website
+	2. Compress output directory in .tar.gz file

 #Version 1.31-14NOV2016

 	ADDING PRIMER ID FILTER AFTER CONCENSUS CREATION
 		1. Compare PID with sequences which have identical sequences.
 		2. PIDs differ by 1 base will be recognized.
 If PID1 is x time greater than PID2, PID2 will be disgarded
 		3. PID factor x is 10 by default.
 		4. PID filter only apply when the number of potential consensus sequences is less than 0.3% of the maximum capacity of PID.

 #Version 1.30-23SEP2016
 Patch Notes: